jordan-castelloe/nss-ted-talks/group-work.md

 - Working in groups, being able to communicate, dealing with people REALLY make you hireable -- these are at least as (and often more) important as/than coding.

 ## Soft skills will help you get your first job
-- Anecdotal evidence suggests that people with strong people skills consistently have the easiest time finding jobs
+- Anecdotal evidence suggests that people with strong people skills consistently have the easiest time finding jobs.
-- Being able to communicate clearly about code will help you interview
+- Being able to communicate clearly about code will help you interview.

 ## Soft skills will help you keep your first job
 - Software development is a team sport!
 You will be working on a team!